planet36/dl-hp-ab/README.md

 If [eyeD3](https://eyed3.readthedocs.io/en/latest/) is installed, the ID3 metadata will be updated with correct audiobook information.

-The scripts could be changed to download from alternative sources such as [1] or [2], but this is left as an exercise for the reader.
-Note that Chapter 7 in Book 5 is corrupt in all the sources.
+The scripts could be changed to download from alternative sources.

+Note that in all the sources where Stephen Fry narrates, Chapter 7 in Book 5 is corrupt.

 ## Dependencies